 - separate photocopies of passport and relevant visa pages, proof of insurance

 - Dollars, Pounds or Euros cash for purchasing Nepalese visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and to purchase your own drinks and gifts

 - Credit cards (bring a photocopy of your cards), traveler's checks, etc

 - Contact lens supplies and an extra set of prescription glasses

 Extensive experience is not required for trekking to Everest Basecamp.
 The most important thing is for members to be in adequate walking fitness.
 You may attempt this trek as a novice and we will teach you what you need to know.

 Prior to joining our group, please see your doctor and obtain the necessary permission and advice, as well as medications for travel in extremes of altitude, and also for exotic locales.

 Please fill out an application and return it to us with your refundable ten-percent deposit to hold your place on the team.

-- Application for US Team Members : PDF Form or MS Word Doc
+- Everest Nepal Trek for World Team Members (UK Office) : PDF Form or MS Word Doc

-- Application for all other Team Members : PDF Form or MS Word Doc
+- Everest Nepal Trek for US Team Members (US Office) : PDF Form or MS Word Doc